 If any of our students are not making the desired progress with their studies, they will have a progress meeting with a Leader of the Sixth Form.
 In this meeting, action plans are created and targets are set and reviewed, in order to help our students, raise their attainment.

 Each student completes an initial a questionnaire in order to identify what career/s they are interested in.
 This helps to personalise a careers programme to suit their individual needs.
 Once complete, we put in place provision to support students in learning more about their chosen careers.

 - 1-to-1 careers meetings with DOMEG

 - group meetings with DOMEG

 - contact with employers

 Students are encouraged to think about their individual skillset and how this might relate to the career that they are most interested in; what qualifications are needed to pursue this particular career and where course availability is nationally, to apply for it.
-Assemblies and contact with employers can therefore be targeted at the students interested in a specific career, which will be further reinforced with the implementation of a careers fayres and days early next year.
+Assemblies and contact with employers can therefore be targeted at the students interested in a specific career.

 In addition to this, the careers programme also entails subject specific opportunities to promote careers.
 This may come in the form of university days, links with curriculum or work-related activities within subjects.
 All departments display possible careers within their subject area to enable students to understand where each subject could take them in the future.